-District Response: Student growth, achievement, and drop out data are analyzed at both the school and Central Office levels using the data from EOG, EOC, SAT, AP, IB, ACT and PreACT.
+Student growth, achievement, and drop out data are analyzed at both the school and Central Office levels using the data from EOG, EOC, SAT, AP, ACT and PreACT.
 The data is analyzed to help guide classroom instruction of our gifted students.
 Growth, achievement, and drop out data are disaggregated by the Central Office Administrative Staff Team in collaboration with School Leadership teams to determine areas of need and strategic support for students.
-The data is presented each quarter to our Local School Board and our board meetings are streamed live, so the community can see the data as well.
+The data is presented each quarter to our Local School Board.
+The board meetings are streamed live so the community can see the data as well.
 The data is analyzed and used to guide student supports, evaluate program effectiveness, and strengthen the AIG program and services.
+These practices are in place to ensure transparency, inform mindsets, and policies for equity and excellence.